 - Also, try using a toothpaste that doesn’t contain sodium lauryl sulfate

-If your canker sores are still persisting, be sure to speak to schedule an appointment at the orthodontic practice of Mary Kay Becher DDS PA to see if there is anything else we can do to help.
+If your canker sores are still persisting, be sure to schedule an appointment at the orthodontic practice of Becher & Gil to see if there is anything else we can do to help.
 Whether that be a clinical rinse or gel that can provide you with relief, your smile is our priority.